artperrin/image2csv/README.md

 # Hypothesis and limits

 For the program to run correctly, the input image must verify some hypothesis (just a few _simple_ ones):
-* the line and row width must be constants, as the build grid is just a repetition of the initial rectangle with offsets ;
+* for manual selection, the line and row width must be constants, as the build grid is just a repetition of the initial rectangle with offsets;
-* if there is a already grid on the input image, the user has to be careful not see it into each region, or Tesseract will act badly (there is a need of a better pre-proccessing not yet implemented) ;
+* to use automatic grid detection, a full and clear grid, with external borders, must be visible;
 * it is recommended to have a good input image resolution, to control the offsets more easily.

 At last, this program is not perfect (I know you thought so, with its smooth workflow and simple hypothesis, sorry to disappoint...) and does not work with decimal numbers...
 But does a great job on negatives !
 Also the user must be careful with the slashed zero which seems to be identified by Tesseract as a six.